Learning through play: Diverse Play Adaptations: Enhancing Learning and Development.

 Play-based learning offers numerous benefits for children with various types of disabilities.
 It supports cognitive and language development, particularly for children with autism spectrum disorders.
+Research from the American Academy of Pediatrics highlights that play supports language, cognitive, and social development by helping children build communication skills, problem solving abilities, and emotional understanding.
 Play-based learning also promotes emotional and social development by fostering positive interactions and cooperation among students.
 By considering different approaches and techniques, teachers can create inclusive learning environments that support the diverse needs of their students.

 These insights provide an overview of how play can be adapted to meet the needs of children with disabilities and how play-based learning benefits children with various types of disabilities.